 I take a strength-based approach in my counselling work with students and very seldom give advice in a counselling session (sorry guys…no magic wand here).
 I believe in the strengths of every student and often highlight that to those who come and have a chat with me.
 Students often leave feeling understood (hopefully) and more confident (hopefully) about their own ability to face life’s challenges.
 I did my post Masters certification in Solution Focused Brief Therapy and is a certified Master Solution Focused Practitioner.
 Sounds pretty impressive right? 😉 I’m also a certified .b (pronounced dot-be) mindfulness teacher with the Mindfulness in Schools Project based in the UK and that forms quite a large part of my job…teaching the 8 week .b course to JC1 and JC2 classes.

-I’m an adrenaline junkie so I tried skydiving, mountain biking (I still regret the day I sold my gary fisher MTB), diving, trekking in the himalayas and a number of crazy adventures.
-Now that I’ve aged considerably my activities are more sedate and I take to cycling, yoga, obsessing over my bass guitar and watching re-runs of ‘Grey’s Anatomy’, Scandal and Blindspot (how many tattoos does she have?!)
-Some time back I bought a new bike (after a 10 year hiatus from cycling) so my weekends now are dedicated to cycling and exploring the ulu parts of Singapore.
-So don’t be surprised if you see me on my bike!
+I’m an adrenaline junkie so I tried skydiving, mountain biking (I still regret the day I sold my gary fisher MTB), diving, trekking in the himalayas and a number of crazy adventures when I was younger.
+Now that I’ve aged considerably my activities are more sedate and I take to cycling, yoga, swimming, bush walking and watching ‘breaking bad’ on Netflix (Walter makes chemistry look pretty rad!).

-I don’t have a cat/dog but wish I do (I even got a name ready) and I’m not close to my biological family.
-I have a best friend whom I do almost everything with and I’m grateful that I’m still alive today and still trying out new things!
+I don’t have a cat/dog but wish I do (I even got a name ready) and I have a husband whom I love and adore and who used to live in a tree.
+I’m grateful that I’m still alive today and still trying out new things!
 There’s alot more about me than what’s on this page but I suppose it’ll come through in my writings in future.
 Feel free to drop by the counselling room and have a chat with me!